Army Ranger John Lock fought 18 years for the nation to award Col. Puckett the Medal of Honor

 And he did it out of respect for Puckett and the Eighth Army Rangers, who had been a forgotten piece of the “Forgotten War.”

 “The man is the quintessential American Warrior,” Lock said of Puckett.
-“He goes by the moniker within the Special Forces community as “The Ranger” going back to Vietnam.”
+“He goes by the moniker within the Special Operations community as “The Ranger” going back to Vietnam.”

 After three times being rejected by the Army, Lock turned to Senator John McCain, a Vietnam POW, for help.